 Highways and bridges comprise the vast majority of the transportation system in the Region.
-Personal vehicles, bicycles, trucks carrying freight, and buses that provide public transportation utilize these highways and bridges.
-The highway and bridge network carries over 30 million vehicle miles daily (the number of vehicles multiplied by the distance they travel) on nearly 27,000 lane miles and nearly 1,600 bridges.
+Personal vehicles. bicycles, trucks carrying freight, and buses that provide public transportation utilize these highways and bridges.
+The highway Source: New York State Department of Transportation & GTC and bridge network carries over 30 million vehicle miles daily (the number of vehicles multiplied by the distance they travel) on nearly 27,000 lane miles and nearly 1,600 bridges.
 GTC has and continues to emphasize the preservation and maintenance of this network as one of its highest priorities.